-New highlights included a visit to local NGO, ‘Raft in the City’ which works with children between 5-13 (mainly refugees and those in excluded groups), using art and play to encourage opportunity, keep young people in the city motivated and combat racism.
-Then there was the chance to rummage around a quirky up-cycling shop, see a traditional Byzantine-style pottery maker at work and find out about Dot2Dot, who provide walking tours mainly in the western reaches of the city in old industrial areas outside of the old city walls.
+New highlights included a visit to a local NGO, ‘Raft in the City’, working with children between 5-13 (mainly refugees and those in excluded groups), using art and play to encourage opportunity, keep young people in the city motivated and combat racism.
+Then there was the chance to rummage around a quirky up-cycling shop, see a traditional Byzantine-style pottery maker at work and find out about Dot2Dot, which provides walking tours, mainly in the western reaches of the city in old industrial areas outside of the old city walls.

 As in Athens, in the face of Greece’s austerity measures, creative minds have been pushed in Thessaloniki also to compete and stand out in the big city crowd, whether it be combining funds, resources and talents with friends and family or setting up a new tourism initiative.